 - Longevity With proper oral hygiene, dental implants last most people for a lifetime

 Dental implants have a success rate of 95 to 98%.
 With dental implants, patients don’t suffer increased sensitivity or tooth decay.

 for Dental Implants?

 The conditions for successful treatment with implants are relatively few.
-To be considered a good candidate for one of the best dental implants Dayton, Ohio has to offer, you should:
+To be considered a good candidate for one of the best dental implants Cincinnati, Ohio has to offer, you should:

 - Have generally good health

 - Have adequate bone structure in your jaw